Last Updated on

 The most important exams are the All India Secondary School Examination taken in Class X and the All India Senior Secondary Certificate Examination taken in Class XII.

-Cambridge Primary and Cambridge Secondary 1 & 2 are the examinations followed by the IGCSE syllabus.
+Cambridge Primary and Cambridge Secondary 1 & 2 are the examinations conducted by the IGCSE school board.

-The syllabus is suited for people who have transferable jobs in India and for students who aspire to take the IIT-JEE exams, NIT and AIIMS examinations.
-It is also suited for students who want to pursue a degree abroad as it lays emphasis on Maths and Science.
+The syllabus is suited for the parents who have transferable jobs in India and for students who aspire to take the IIT-JEE exams, NIT and AIIMS examinations.
+It is also suited for students who want to pursue a degree abroad as it lays emphasis on Mathematics and Science.

 It is best suited for students who migrate from abroad as the Cambridge curriculum is effective in Class 9 & Class 10.
 It serves as a precursor for the International Baccalaureate Curriculum in Class 11 & Class 12.
 Parents who tend to migrate globally could opt for this syllabus as their children will not have difficulty in adapting to the syllabus.